prom3theu5/aspirational-manifests/docs/Writerside/topics/Secrets-File-Contents.md

-# Secrets File Contents
+# Secrets Contents

-An example of the contents of a secret file when using the default `Password` provider is shown below:
+An example of the contents of secrets within the state file are shown below:

 ```json
 {